layerfMRI/LAYNII/README.md

 Tutorials on layering, layer-smoothing, columnar analysis are [here in layerfmri blog](https://layerfmri.com/category/code/).
-Various pipeline script in the context of LAYNII see the [LAYNII_extras](https://github.com/ofgulban/LAYNII_extras)
+Various pipeline script in the context of LAYNII see the [LAYNII_extras](https://github.com/ofgulban/LAYNII_extras) Links to instuction of the specific progrmans are included in the help output of the respective progrmans.

 ## Installation
 1. Download the latest release and unzip it or clone the repository with the command: